apache/flink/docs/dev/event_timestamp_extractors.md

 time for testing.
 For these cases, Flink provides the `BoundedOutOfOrdernessTimestampExtractor` which takes as an argument the `maxOutOfOrderness`, i.e. the maximum amount of time an element is allowed to be late before being ignored when computing the final result for the given window.
 Lateness corresponds to the result of `t - t_w`, where `t` is the (event-time) timestamp of an element, and `t_w` that of the previous watermark.
-If `lateness > 0` then the element is considered late and is ignored when computing the result of the job for its corresponding window.
+If `lateness > 0` then the element is considered late and is, by default, ignored when computing the result of the job for its corresponding window.
+See the documentation about [allowed lateness]({{ site.baseurl }}/dev/windows.html#allowed-lateness) for more information about working with late elements.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">